phkaeser/wlmaker/doc/ROADMAP.md

   * [done] Documentation for menu configuration.

 * Bug fixes
-  * Resize-from-left jitter observed on the raspi or with gnome-terminal.
-  * Particularly when using large decorations, there is resize jitter.
   * [done] Fix keyboard input not working for Firefox.
   * [done] When switching workspace, pointer state appears to be reset.
   * [done] Test handling of mouse position when changing element visibility.
 Making